 - Clarity of mind and overall mental acuity

-- Mastery over volatile emotions
+- Mastery over volatile, negative thoughts and emotions

 - Freedom from addictions and attachments